Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ## Data Preparation

-1. **Data Pre-processing:**
-   Prepare the dataset for analysis by handling missing values, encoding categorical variables, and scaling numerical features.
+In this part of data pipeline, we will prepare the dataset for analysis by handling missing values, encoding categorical variables, and scaling numerical features.

+1.1 **Data Pre-processing:**

+__Missing Values__<br>

 ```
 # Import the Pandas library and assign it the alias pd
 import pandas as pd